pac4j/pac4j/README.md

 #### pac4j-openid: this module is dedicated to OpenID protocol support:

-* the *MyOpenIdClient* and *GoogleOpenIdClient* are the clients for all the providers: MyOpenId and Google
+* the *GoogleOpenIdClient* is the client for Google
 * the *OpenIdCredentials* class is the credentials for OpenID support
-* the *MyOpenIdProfile* and *GoogleOpenIdProfile* class are the associated profiles, returned by the client.
+* the *GoogleOpenIdProfile* class is the associated profile, returned by the client.

 This module is based on the **pac4j-core** module and the [openid4java](http://code.google.com/p/openid4java/) library.